Auctions vs. Direct Negotiations: Maximising Your Property Sale Proceeds

 Simon Wilhelm

-Are you facing the decision of selling your property and wondering whether an auction or direct negotiations is the better way to go?
-This decision can impact your sales proceeds by up to 15%.
-We explore both methods so you can make the most profitable choice.
+Are you faced with the decision of selling your property and wondering whether an auction or direct negotiation is the better way?
+This decision can affect your sales proceeds by up to 15%.
+We shed light on both methods so you can make the most profitable choice.

 Chat with ImmoGPT for free now.